About

 How Your Body Reacts to Different Types of Fat

 Fat is not the enemy.
 The heart actually benefits from healthy fats found in nuts, seeds, certain oils, and fatty fish.
-These fats help keep the blood vessels smooth and clear.
 Problems arise when oils are reused repeatedly or when meals rely heavily on deep-fried foods.
-Such practices create a heavier load for the heart, making blood thicker and more difficult to pump.
-Choosing cleaner, fresh fats gives your heart a much calmer environment to work in.

 The Role of Salt and Flavor in Heart Health